nire0510/jqi/README.md

 **jqi** is currently available only for Mac OSX, but will be soon available for Linux & Windows as well.

+## Tips
+- Use keyboard shortcuts to control **JQI**.
+Hover with your mouse on a button and see it's hotkey.
+- Open JSON file right from your teminal:
+  `open /Applications/jqi.app --args -f _JSON_FILE_PATH_`

 ## [Download jqi (Mac OSX)](https://www.dropbox.com/s/cjcujamk1nzwmsa/jqi.dmg?dl=1)

 ![jqi](https://github.com/nire0510/jqi/raw/master/icon_128x128.png "jqi")